News & tips

 This seems like a lot of work for a simple calculation but once you have done it, you can change the number of cells B2 & B3 and Excel will always give you the answer in B4.

 This format can be used for all calculations – addition, subtraction, multiplication and division.

 You will need to know the symbols that Excel/computers use for multiplication and division as they look slightly different:

 E.g. 20 divided by 5 looks like 20/5 and 3 multiplied by 7 looks like 3*7

-For more complex calculations, you need to use the BODMAS rule of arithmatic as that is the order Excel uses.
+For more complex calculations, you need to use the BODMAS rule of arithmetic as that is the order Excel formulas use.

-A simple calculation can have two answers unless BODMAS is applied.
+A simple calculation would have two answers if BODMAS wasn’t applied.

 A slightly more complicated example: 3 – 4 /2 + 6*5